-Looking for a way to boost your Remote Work Security? — Tune in then.
+Looking for a way to boost your remote work security? — Tune in then

-This also brings in increasing speculations about the long-term behavioural changes such shift to remote work will have on how businesses operate in the post-pandemic era.
+With that, IT teams have been facing brand new challenges induced by what Darren Murph, Head of Remote at GitLab, describes as “crisis-driven work-from-home”.
+This brings in increasing speculations about the long-term behavioral changes such shift to remote work will have on how businesses operate in the post-pandemic era.

-- The cost of remote devices
+- The COST of remote devices

-- The security of remote devices
+- The SECURITY of remote devices

-- Reliable monitoring of these remote devices.
+- Reliable MONITORING of these remote devices.

 Today, many leading enterprises are realizing this truth and moving many of their field fleets to Chromebooks or Chromeboxes.